iamzhaihy/udacity-fend-google-map/README.md

 ### Notice

 1. All the things you need is in the compressed file.
 If the file was damaged or corrupted, you can find a copy on my Github.
-2. I will add more features to this map after I learn more about using framework and APIs.
+2. I will add more features to this map after I learn more about using framework and APIs.˚